-Please bear with us while we review and update our content, and always follow the most recent government and NHS guidelines to ensure your safety.
-Guidelines can be found at nhs.uk/coronavirus
+Always follow the most recent government and NHS guidelines to ensure your safety and protect others.
+These guidelines can be found at nhs.uk/coronavirus and gov.uk/coronavirus

 We thank you for your continued support with the Looking out for our neighbours campaign.